dragonslayer14/CS7641/P1-SL/obv.md

     - this makes sense when the data points are sparse, but should improve as more are added
     - likely due to the fact that there is not a lot of data, so there isn't enough room to progress

+#### tuning

+- validation over k devolves as k grows
+    - unsurprising as it then becomes a plurality vote
+- changing to distance weighting works to mitigate the issue by only working on items near x
+    - training stays at 100%, which is strange
+    - perhaps they occupy specific areas within space and all classes are covered early, so it's lucky?
+        - there are only 3, evenly distributed, and it starts with 20 or so examples, not unreasonable
+- manhattan distance seems to work better than euclidian for an unknown reason
+- k = 3 with manhattan distance seems best at 85% for cv

 ### ANN

 #### basic